-Even though the scope is now broader iFeatures holds firm to its founding principles and is still hungry for films that can capture a sense of place, and even time.
+Even though the scope is now broader iFeatures holds firm to its founding principles and is still hungry for low budget films that can capture a sense of place, and even time.
 Looking for England’s most imaginative and compelling stories from its brightest filmmakers, the initiative looks to champion films which show the way we live today, with tales that will challenge, move and entertain audiences across the world.

 The original iFeatures films are now all complete.
 Encompassing a wide range of genres and audiences, all three are represented by Content Film for UK and International sales.